 Read a list of 30 opening lines from celebrated novels here.

-7. How to begin a novel: Craft curious first chapter endings
+8. Craft curious first chapter endings

 A discussion of how to begin a novel would be incomplete without a mention of chapter endings.
 What does an effective chapter ending do?